About Hydra...

 and while the other islands expand

-outward to accomodate tourism,
+outward to accommodate tourism,

-of its visitors just come for the
+Most visitors to Hydra just come for the

-day because there are simply not
+day either because they are on the One-Day Saronic Cruise or because there are simply not

 enough places for them to stay.
 If